CS157A-Team24/FinalReport/FinalReport.md

 ## Functional Requirements

 ### How users will interact with the system:
 The application provides the same functionality for all the users.
 Internet connection is required for any activity on the system.
 A user shall be able to access the system for read and write.
-A user can access the system home page freely.
-They shall be able to read daily news and posts from various websites without logging in.
-Users can also be able to make a search based on their particular interests.
 However, users must log-in into the system and have their credentials checked for other activities such as make a new post, comment on a post, share a post, create a channel, and follow another channel.
 First-time users must register for an account to perform the activities listed under log-in.

 ### Describe each individual function, functional process and I/O:
 ### Functions